Improve the Interaction to Next Paint by ditching JavaScript scrolling

 Why JavaScript based scrolling is 'bad'

 Complicated: JavaScript based scrolling is unnecessarily complicated.
-You have to write and maintain hard to read code and even though the Window.scrollTo() method has made this code a lot easier it still is a lot harder to maintain then.
+You have to write and maintain hard to read code and even though the Window.scrollTo() method has made this code a lot easier it still is a lot harder to maintain than a single line of CSS.

 Slow.
-JavaScript tends to block the main thread and is always slower then it's CSS counterpart.
+JavaScript tends to block the main thread and is always slower than its CSS counterpart.
 Depending on how the scroll function was implemented it can block the main thread for quite some time and cause a major delay in the Interaction to Next Paint metric!
+According to the 2025 Web Almanac, mobile median Total Blocking Time sits at 1,916 milliseconds.
+Every unnecessary JavaScript function competing for the main thread makes that worse.

 Why CSS Smooth Scrolling is 'good'